maliMirkec/personal-website/site/side-projects/web-dev-zoo/css/coati001.md

 type: articles-item
 ---

-{% cldnryfetch "cc_eytojl" "CSS Coati says: Use display: contents with great caution." false true "picolo plain" %}
+{% cldnryfetch "cc1_ygc7wj" "CSS Coati says: Use display: contents with great caution." false true "center plain" %}

-CSS Coati says: Use `display: contents` with great caution.
+CSS Coati says:

+> Use `display: contents` with great caution.

+And here’s why:

 {% note "Side effects" %}
 - It removes elements from the accessibility tree, making them invisible to screen readers and harming usability.